 Payment Gateway Fees: Gateway fees are similar to terminal feels, but are only associated with Internet-based payments.

 PCI Fees: PCI fees are paid to the Payment Card Industry for compliance or non-compliance with the PCI standards.
 PCI fees are like insurance payments for the merchant account providers to cover costs associated with non-compliant businesses.

-Annual Fees: Annual fees are exactly they way they sound, and are charged on an annual basis to cover the cost of the provider’s services.
+Annual Fees: Annual fees are exactly the way they sound and are charged on an annual basis to cover the cost of the provider’s services.
 Some providers wave the annual fee.